-The beneficial ownership of Directors set forth in the foregoing table includes shares of Common Stock payable to any such Director following the Director's termination of Board service with respect to portions of annual fees deferred under the Company's Deferred Compensation Plan for Non-Employee Directors, even though such shares are not deemed currently to be beneficially owned by the Directors pursuant to Rule 13d-3, as follows: Ms. Beach Lin, 12,487; Mr. Griffin 292; Mr. Morgan, 8,804; Mr. Raymund, 7,009; Mr. Singleton, 8,844; Mr. Tarr, 24,242; Ms. Utter, 11,247; and Mr. Vareschi, 20,650.
-The foregoing table does not reflect settlement of any options or stock appreciation rights (SARs) granted to any such Director under that plan to the extent that those options or SARs may not be exercised or settled within 60 days of April 2, 2015.
+The beneficial ownership of Directors set forth in the foregoing table includes shares of Common Stock payable to any such Director following the Director's termination of Board service with respect to portions of annual fees deferred under the Company's Deferred Compensation Plan for Non-Employee Directors, even though such shares are not deemed currently to be beneficially owned by the Directors pursuant to Rule 13d-3, as follows: Ms. Beach Lin, 12,487; Mr. Griffin, 1,471; Mr. Morgan, 8,804; Mr. O'Brien, 0; Mr. Raymund, 8,368; Mr. Singleton, 9,551; Mr. Tarr, 24,242; and Ms. Utter, 12,491.